Skip to main content

 • other conditions not allocated for this study out of the researchers' consideration.

-group SPBRopivacainegroup SPB:Before induction of intravenous anesthesia, patients were received an ultrasound-guided serratus plane block, the serratus plane was injected with 0.5% ropivacaine 0.4ml/Kg.
+group SPB:Before induction of intravenous anesthesia, patients were received an ultrasound-guided serratus plane block, the serratus plane was injected with 0.5% ropivacaine 0.4ml/Kg.

-The quality of recoveryat 24 hours after surgery
+Time Frame: at 24 hours after surgery

 The primary outcome was the quality of recovery, which was assessed at 24 hours after surgery using a 40-item questionnaire (QoR-40).

-Postoperative pain intensityat postoperative hours 0.5, 1, 2, 4, 8 and 24
+• Postoperative pain intensity(at postoperative hours 0.5, 1, 2, 4, 8 and 24)